luizcarloskazuyukifukaya/MavenAutocompleteRelease/README.md

 # Bug fix (OPEN)
 - Local execution for debugging not working (still) [Low priority]
+- When product name include "'", it fails to retrieve the information from MySQL.
+This is because the SQL statement should be escaped for this character.

 # Development Version Only
 - Data Structure - limiting the data size of ProductNameInfo.name (128 characters to 16)

 # Open Items
 - Data Structure with Trie Tree Support
-- App Engine Memcache implementation (Maybe not necessary)
+- App Engine Memcache implementation for XML file index and for the Trie Tree Data to be shared among batch app processes.
 - Global deployment for better performance on the regions
 - Queue to be used to dispatch Autocomplete request (specification to be confirmed first)